 This design methodology applies to even the most seemingly basic parts of Divvy.
-The devil is in the details, and we love to ensure that even the smallest, simple parts of Divvy are impactful and effective.
+The devil is in the details, and we love to ensure that even the smallest, simple parts of Divvy have an impact and are effective.
 For example, when it comes to statements on your Divvy account, we could have copied and pasted the industry standard format, which is confusing and crowded.
 Instead, we followed our desire to find the right solution, not just the easiest one.

 From ambiguous by design to designed for clarity

 Anyone who has seen a credit card statement is familiar with those lengthy, inscrutable, somewhat irksome black and white documents, crammed with numbers, dates, symbols, and tiny text blurbs.
 These elements combine to make it overwhelming for most readers to determine what was spent, what was overdrafted or deposited, and when a payment is due.

 Rather than simply copying and pasting this format, we sought to understand the needs of our customers.
 Quickly, common customer sentiment emerged: I feel like traditional credit card statements are ambiguous by design, so that I am tricked into paying more fees on purpose, because it’s not clear how much I owe, or when my balance is due.

 Customers wanted their statements to be transparent and easy to read.
 Because transparency is a key value for Divvy, we were very intentional in our approach to statements.

 Delightful, simple statements